-The name peperomia may not roll off the tongue, but you could get lost in this wonderful genus of tropical plants: There are more than 1,000 known species, all with thick, fleshy leaves that contribute to their drought tolerance and vigor.
+The name peperomia might not roll off your tongue, but you could get lost in this wonderful genus of tropical plants.
+This genus has more than 1,000 known species, all with thick, fleshy leaves that contribute to their drought tolerance and vigor.
 If you haven't experienced much luck with flowering houseplants, you will appreciate that the peperomia sports foliage that is highly ornamental in its own right.
-Leaves may be textured or smooth; red, green, gray, or purple; variegated, marbled, or solid; large, heart-shaped, or tiny.
+Leaves can be textured or smooth; red, green, gray, or purple; variegated, marbled, or solid; large, heart-shaped, or tiny.

-Plants throughout the Peperomia genus may look so different from one to the next that it's difficult to discern if they are even related.
+Plants in the Peperomia genus can look so different from one to the next that it's difficult to discern if they are even related.
 But one thing all peperomia plants have in common is that they are slow-growing and low maintenance.

 |Botanical Name||Peperomia spp. (including P. caperata, P. obtusifolia, and others)|

 |Common Names||Baby rubber plant, pepper elder, radiator plant, shining bush plant, emerald ripper pepper|

 |Mature Size||6 to 12 inches tall depending on cultivar; some cultivars have a trailing habit|

 |Sun Exposure||Medium to bright light indoors, part shade outdoors|

 |Soil Type||Average potting soil to rich loam; good drainage|

 |Flower Color||Greenish-white or brown|

 How to Grow Peperomia